-Bond Issuance Costs - Costs associated with issuing Bonds and CP Notes, such as legal, financial advisor and accounting fees, are recorded when paid.
-For Bonds issued late in the fiscal year, subsequent payment of the related issuance costs may occur and be reported in the fiscal year following issuance of the obligations and recording of the proceeds.
+Bond Issuance Costs - Costs associated with issuing Revenue Bonds and CP Notes, such as legal, financial advisor and accounting fees, are recorded when paid.
+For Revenue Bonds issued late in the fiscal year, subsequent payment of the related issuance costs may occur and be reported in the fiscal year following issuance of the obligations and recording of the proceeds.

-Defeasance of Debt - Bonds are periodically retired before their maturity by the Program.
-In a current refunding, a disbursement is recorded when the refunded Bonds are paid, which may differ from when the refunding Bond proceeds are received.
-In an advance refunding, a disbursement is recorded at the settlement of the refunding Bonds when the payment to an escrow account occurs and the Program has defeased its obligation.
-The refunded Bonds are fully retired at a later date using the investments of the escrow account.
+Defeasance of Debt - Revenue Bonds are periodically retired before their maturity by the Program.
+In a current refunding, a disbursement is recorded when the refunded Revenue Bonds are paid, which may differ from when the refunding Revenue Bond proceeds are received.
+In an advance refunding, a disbursement is recorded at the settlement of the refunding Revenue Bonds when the payment to an escrow account occurs and the Program has defeased its obligation.
+The refunded Revenue Bonds are fully retired at a later date using the investments in the escrow account.